KrishnaMehta123/TestPublicIntegration/docs/Engagement Channels/email/create-message-email/gmail-annotations-promotion-cards.md

       </td>

       <td>
-        Using this feature allows an email to be previewed twice at the top in a bundle:<ul> <li>once when it is first sent.</li> <li>again within 3 days of the offer expiry.</li> </ul>When personalizing *Offer period*, specify the time and timezone.
+        Using this feature allows an email to be previewed twice at the top in a bundle:<br />
+        • once when it is first sent.<br />
+        • again within 3 days of the offer expiry.<br />
+        When personalizing *Offer period*, specify the time and timezone.
 For example, *2018-12-30T23:59:59-0700*.
       </td>
     </tr>
   </tbody>